-Interested in joining us?
+Interested?
 Email firstname.lastname@example.org to get the ball rolling on your next trip.

 Many different fly fishing techniques can be used on this river, and the varied terrain creates a range of water categories including riffles, runs and deep-emerald pools.
 Each season, the Coeur d'Alene boasts a variety of different hatches.

-Clients can expect to see prolific mayfly and golden stone fly hatches in May and June.
+Expect to see prolific mayfly and golden stone fly hatches in May and June.
 Parachute Adams and different terrestrial patterns mark the summer months.

 The waters of North Idaho during the fall months of September and October are famous for their October Caddis hatches.

 North Idaho's Coeur d'Alene River is the ideal fly fishing destination for anglers of all skill levels.
 This river is home to prolific numbers of native cutthroat and rainbow trout that feed aggressively throughout the day.
-This remote mountain jewel offers our guests excellent fishing, wildlife viewing and the perfect high-mountain backdrop.
+This remote mountain jewel offers guests excellent fishing, wildlife viewing and the perfect high-mountain backdrop.
 Half day and full day fly fishing trips are available May through October.

 Where to Meet: